 - 2 lb beets, a mix of red and gold

 - 1 tsp aged balsamic vinegar, for drizzling on top

 - 1/4 cup pumpkin seeds or pepitas

-- 3 Tbsp fresh chervil, chopped
+- 3 Tbsp chopped fresh chervil

 - Fill a large saucepan with water.
 Bring to a boil, then add salt and beets.
-Once water returns to a boil, reduce heat to a simmer and cook for 30 minutes for a smaller and 40 minutes for larger beets.
+Once water returns to a boil, reduce heat to a simmer and cook 30 minutes for smaller and 40 minutes for larger beets.
 Prick with a knife to make sure they are soft, but not soggy.

 - While the beets are boiling, make the Skyr sauce by mixing the maple syrup with 2 containers of Plain Icelandic Provisions Skyr and stir well.
 Set aside.

-- Peel the clementine oranges and slice into thin rounds.
+- Peel the Clementine oranges and slice into thin rounds.

 - Assemble: Spread the skyr on the platter.
-Then place the beets down, then the oranges and drizzle with the balsamic, pumpkin or pepita seeds, and sprinkle with chervil.
+Then place the beets down, then the oranges, and drizzle with the balsamic, pumpkin, or pepita seeds, and sprinkle with chervil.
 Serve.

 disclaimer: This post is sponsored by Icelandic Provisions.